chrishumboldt/Rocket-Flicker/README.md

 </body>
 ```

-## Rocket Tools
-If you are using this component in conjunction with [Rocket Tools](https://github.com/chrishumboldt/Rocket-Tools), then **always** load the Rocket Tools library first.
-This component extends that library when detected.

 ## Flickerplate Deprecated
 The original library, Flickerplate, has been deprecated.
 The entire Webplate project is being refactored and rebranded with a new development philosophy.
 Flickerplate will be maintained only with bug fixes under the **flickerplate** branch.